A-kly/School-Vault/PSYCH 258/Topic 4 - Perception.md

 ### Laws of Perceptual Organization

-- ****/**nearness**: things near to each other tend to be grouped together
+- **Proximity**/**nearness**: things near to each other tend to be grouped together

 ![proximity](PSYCH%20258/Attachments/p258s04-07.png)

-- **----------**: similar things tend to be grouped together
+- **Similarity**: similar things tend to be grouped together

 ![similarity](PSYCH%20258/Attachments/p258s04-08.png)

-- **---- ------------**: points that, if connected, would result in either straight or smoothly curving lines, tend to be seen as belonging together
+- **Good Continuation**: points that, if connected, would result in either straight or smoothly curving lines, tend to be seen as belonging together

 ![good continuation](PSYCH%20258/Attachments/p258s04-09.png)